matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 498) Gcloud command structure - Playing with Services?
 Answer: 'gcloud GROUP SUBGROUP ACTION...': GROUP: config, compute, container, dataflow, functions, iam.
 SUBGROUP: instances or images or instance-template or machine-types or regions or zones.
-ACTION: create or list of stop or describe.
+ACTION: create or list or stop or describe.
 Examples:
 a) 'gcloud compute instances list'.
 b) 'gcloud compute instances create my-first-instance'.